kvn-31/twn_devops-bootcamp/demo_projects/12_terraform-modules/README.md

-# Terraform - Provision EC2
+# Terraform - Provision EC2 using Modules

 We automate the following tasks using Terraform:
 - Create a VPC